ART as a Manifestation of Concrete Subjectivity: Piaget, Kant, OOO, and Penrose in Dialogue with Escher

 Piagetian constructivism as a lens on AI and ART

-Piaget posited that intelligence emerges from active interaction with the environment, via assimilation, accommodation, and equilibration.
-When ART is read through a Piagetian lens, AI can be seen as learning through environmental feedback and task-specific challenges, but without the ontogenetic, biologically grounded progression that characterises human development.
-This framing encourages a comparative schema: (a) human cognitive-development trajectories vs (b) machine-learning trajectories, and (c) an ontological angle from OOO that treats AI as a structured object with its own withdrawal and agency, independent of human use, Piaget-inspired constructivism as widely discussed in constructivist education literature; see core references below.
+Piaget posited that intelligence arises from active interaction with the environment—assimilation, accommodation, and equilibration.
+Reading ART through the Piagetian lens allows AI to be described as learning via environmental feedback and task-specific challenges, but without the ontogenetic, biologically grounded progression characterising human development.
+This framing invites a comparative schema: (a) human cognitive-development trajectories vs (b) machine-learning trajectories, and (c) an ontological angle from OOO that treats AI as a structured object with its own withdrawal and agency, independent of human use.
+Piaget’s constructivist ideas underpin a pedagogical metaphor for AI, rather than a literal reproduction of human development.

 Kantian epistemology as a bridging frame

-Kant argued that objectivity is mediated by the forms of intuition and the categories of the understanding, so knowledge arises from the interaction of sensible data with a priori structures.
-ART extends this by insisting that concrete subjectivity—embodied, situated, and socially embedded—actively participates in shaping appearances and intelligibility.
-This moves beyond Kant’s mediation to recognise that bodily engagement and material-cultural practices are active constitutive forces in object formation, not merely post hoc interpretations.
-Reading ART through a Kantian lens thus preserves the insight that knowledge is shaped by structure while expanding the domain to include embodied and socio-technical mediators as part of the conditions of possible experience, Kantian epistemology as a bridging frame; see core references.
+Kant argued that objectivity is mediated by the forms of intuition and the categories of understanding, so knowledge arises from the interaction of sensible data with a priori structures.
+ART extends this by arguing that concrete subjectivity—embodied, situated, and socially embedded—actively participates in shaping appearances and intelligibility.
+This moves beyond Kant’s mediation to recognise that bodily engagement and material-cultural practices are constitutive forces in object formation.
+Reading ART through a Kantian lens preserves the insight that knowledge is structured by cognitive forms while widening the frame to include social-technical mediators as part of the conditions of possible experience.

 OOO and the nonhuman dimension

-Speculative Realism, especially OOO, contends that objects have real existence independent of human access and that withdrawal (ontological opacity) is a fundamental feature of all objects.
-ART’s emphasis on concrete subjectivity complements OOO by suggesting that human beings contribute to object formation through embodied practices, while OOO ensures that objects retain their own reality and causal efficacy beyond perception.
-The synthesis thus envisions a layered ontology in which human meaning-making operates within a broader network of object relations, without abolishing the independent reality of objects.
-Harman, Morton, Bryant: foundational OOO texts.
+Speculative Realism, especially OOO, holds that objects possess real existence independent of human perception, with withdrawal as a fundamental feature.
+ART complements OOO by suggesting that humans contribute to object formation through embodied practices, while objects retain their reality and causal influence beyond perception.
+The synthesis envisions a layered ontology in which human meaning-making operates within a broader network of object relations, without abolishing object reality.
+The eight-core sources anchor OOO’s withdrawal and objecthood as central motifs.

 Penrose: origin, consciousness, and AI limits